WebberZone/autoclose/readme.txt

 == Upgrade Notice ==

+= 3.2.0 =
+Added the expanded WP-CLI command suite for status, settings inspection, scoped discussion operations, revision and pingback cleanup, per-post close dates, and cron repair.

 = 3.1.2 =
 Fixed an incorrect early translation loading notice in WordPress 6.7 and later.

 == Changelog ==

+= 3.2.0 =

+* New features:
+    * Added a complete WP-CLI command suite with dry-run, JSON, CSV, scoped filtering, destructive-operation confirmation, close-date management, and cron repair.
+    * Added maintenance status reporting and shared execution logic for scheduled, admin, and command-line runs.

+* Bug fixes:
+    * Prevented close-date operations and revision restores from being undone by automatic comment reopening.
+    * Added cache invalidation when revisions are deleted.

 = 3.1.3 =